Benomads973/MultiCloudAnsibleDeployer/README.md

 [Post-installation steps for Docker](https://docs.docker.com/engine/install/linux-postinstall)

-## CONFIGURATION: .env File or variables
+## CONFIGURATION: .env file or variables

 There are two modes for connection: Student Mode (via email and password) and Subscription Mode (via application credentials).
 You can choose based on your needs.